Gauravburadkar/Homepage-of-Netflix/README.md

-# Homepage-of-Netflix
+# Homepage-of-Netflix 🎥📺🍿
-Created a simple Temperature Converter Using HTML, CSS & JAVASCRIPT.
+Created a simple Temperature Converter Using HTML, CSS.
-The GitHub Project Homepage for the Netflix Clone is an individual project designed to showcase the development skills and creativity of a single developer in recreating the Netflix streaming platform.
-The goal is to provide a visually appealing and functional Netflix-like experience, demonstrating proficiency in web development technologies.
+## Summary:
+This is a simple website having similar Homepage that of Netflix made by using HTML and CSS.
+This project is a clone of the Netflix landing page.
+It showcases HTML and CSS to create a responsive webpage.
+The clone includes sections for signing in, highlighting features, frequently asked questions, and a footer with relevant links.

+## Language Used:
+To make this site, I used the following languages:

+* HTML - the information represented on the page.
+* CSS - the style or look of the information.
+## Build With:
+Visual Studio Code - The editor of choice.